NLeSC/guide/best_practices/language_guides/python.md

 * [pyroma](https://github.com/regebro/pyroma)

 Make sure to set strictness to `veryhigh` for best results. `prospector` has its own configuration file, like the [.prospector.yml default in the Python template](https://github.com/NLeSC/python-template/blob/master/%7B%7Bcookiecutter.project_slug%7D%7D/.prospector.yml), but also supports configuration files for any of the linters that it runs.
 Most of the above tools can be integrated in text editors and IDEs for convenience.

+Autoformatting tools like [`yapf`](https://github.com/google/yapf) and [`black`](https://black.readthedocs.io/en/stable/index.html) can automatically format code for optimal readability. `yapf` is configurable to suit your (team's) preferences, whereas `black` enforces the style chosen by the `black` authors.
+The [`isort`](http://timothycrosley.github.io/isort/) package automatically formats and groups all imports in a standard, readable way.

 ## Building and packaging code